kevtiq/storive/README.md

 myStore.dispatch('add', { key: 'key', value: 'value' });

-// register to all changes on the state, via the @changed event myStore.on('@changed', (s, p, e) => console.log(`event (${e}) result:`, s));
+// register to all changes on the state, via the @changed event
+// A shallow check is executed on each dispatch before the @changed is triggered myStore.on('@changed', (s, p, e) => console.log(`event (${e}) result:`, s));

 // rollback the last event